 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-8 steps to build a personal growth and development plan
+How to develop a personal growth plan that works

 Personal growth is one of our deepest human needs.
-When we commit to a lifetime of learning and being better, we won’t stagnate or become trapped by our limiting beliefs.
+When we don’t commit to a personal growth plan, we stay stagnant or become trapped by our limiting beliefs.
 However, we can’t just say we want to grow and leave it at that.
 We need to set clear goals so that we can create an effective personal growth plan – and then act on it.

 Remember, as Tony says, “Rewards come in action, not in discussion.”
 You’ll never overcome your personal growth challenges just by thinking about them.
-You need to create a foolproof personal growth and development plan, then put in the work to tackle any obstacle in the way of your goals and become the best version of you possible.
+Create a personal growth and development plan that consists of actionable items.
+Then put in the work to tackle any obstacle in the way of your goals.
+With hard work and dedication, you will become the best version of you possible.

 What is a personal growth plan?

 Your personal growth and development plan is a completely customized blueprint for your life.
 It starts with your purpose: What will bring you the most happiness in life?
-From there you can determine the habits you need to develop, the skills and knowledge you must master and the step-by-step goals you need to achieve to get there.
+From there, work backward.
+Determine the habits you need to develop, the skills and knowledge you must master.
+Establish the step-by-step goals you need to achieve to get there.

 Personal growth isn’t just for those who are feeling stuck or have a major obstacle to overcome.
+Everyone benefits from working through a personal growth plan.
 Learning how to continue your personal growth is essential to building confidence, reaching your goals and finding fulfillment.
 If you’re not growing, you’re dying – so it’s time to get growing.

 Determining your personal growth challenges

+The first step of setting personal development goals is to decide what is important in your life.
 What does your personal growth and development plan mean to you?
 Does it mean becoming a better communicator with your partner?
 Do you envision professional success?
-Would you like to adopt a sustainable health diet and get into better physical shape?
+Would you like to adopt a sustainable healthy diet and get into better physical shape?
 Do you want to become better at handling your finances?
 No matter your personal growth challenges, there’s a way to achieve your goals.

 Growth and success mean something different for everyone, but personal growth plans usually tackle four areas of life: professional, relationships, intellectual and physical health.
 Within these areas, you can tailor your goals to your own life to ensure you continue to grow.

 - Professional goals include both short- and long-term aims for your career.
-You want a promotion within the year, to reach a certain role within five years and then strike out on your own and start a business within ten years.
+They have actionable items and named deadlines.
+For example, you want a promotion within the year, to reach a certain role within five years and then strike out on your own and start a business within ten years.
 These goals also include professional development such as certifications and attending conferences.